Tbrennan6/IcelandicNow/docs/04_basic-conversation/04_Hello_and_Goodbye.md

 You may also say *(við) heyrumst* or *(við) sjáumst,* meaning *we’ll hear from each other again* and *we’ll see each other again."* As you may imagine, *(við) sjáumst* implies that you and your conversation partner just saw each other and, as such, it's not very appropriate for a phone conversation.

-Example 1: Bæ, við heyrumst. - (Bye, we’ll hear each other again.)/ Example 2: Heyrumst! - (We'll hear from each other again.)
+Example 1: Bæ, við heyrumst. - (Bye, we’ll hear each other again.)\
+Example 2: Heyrumst! - (We'll hear from each other again.)

 The phrase *góða nótt,* meaning *good Night*, is used to say *goodbye* to someone, but only when one of the two parties to the conversation is going to bed or otherwise leaving the area.
 This is the same as in English.

 **Conversation:**
-Person 1: Góða nótt. - (Goodnight.)/
+Person 1: Góða nótt. - (Goodnight.)\
 Person 2: Góða nótt!
 Bæ. - (Goodnight, bye.)

 In the above example, one of the parties must have been going to bed or leaving the area.